Commercial building fire damage showing smoke-damaged office interior

 South Florida

 Florida commercial properties must meet Florida Building Code (FBC) requirements during reconstruction.
-Hurricane-rated windows and roofing may need upgrading to current code during the rebuild—we navigate these requirements for you.
+Hurricane-rated windows and roofing may need upgrading to current code during the rebuild.
+South Florida jurisdictions also enforce strict fire sprinkler and alarm system standards for commercial occupancies, which may trigger additional upgrades beyond the original fire damage scope.

 Charlotte, NC